apache/pulsar/site2/docs/getting-started-helm.md

         -c
     ```

 4. Use the Pulsar Helm chart to install a Pulsar cluster to Kubernetes.
-Check the [hardware settings](getting-started-standalone.md#requirements) before you start.

    > **Note**
    > You need to specify `--set initialize=true` when installing Pulsar the first time.
 This command installs and starts Apache Pulsar.